kristianmandrup/schema-to-yup/packages/yup-validator-bridge/README.md

 # `@schema-validator/validator-bridge`

-Used to extend the Yup API to support additional string validation methods, such as those supported by GraphQL schema validator.
+Used to extend the Yup API to support additional string validation methods from [validator](https://www.npmjs.com/package/validator)

-You can use `extendYupApi` to extend the Yup API with extra validation methods:
+You can use `extendYupApi` to extend the Yup API with extra string [validation methods](https://www.npmjs.com/package/validator#validators) that are called on matching JSON schema `format`, such as `"format": "alpha"`.

 ```js
 const validator = require("validator");